Pritam-Parali/Calculator-using-python-project/README.md

 # Calculator-using-python-project
-In this project  I will create a calculator using python language This is a demo btw
+In this project  I will create a calculator using python language This is a demo by the way